bklevence/bklevence.github.io/_tools/3dp-printing.md

 Notes that need to get added into above or gcode...

+- [ ]Where is my intro to printing materials?

-Working with Tolerance and Support Material.
+- [ ]Working with Tolerance and Support Material.

-There are a few basic guidelines to follow when developing a model for printing.
+- [ ]There are a few basic guidelines to follow when developing a model for printing.
 These won't help you edit a model; these are things to keep in mind when designing it.

-Wall Thickness - The printer can print walls as thin as ~0.01", however these will not be structurally sound.
+- - [ ]Wall Thickness - The printer can print walls as thin as ~0.01", however these will not be structurally sound.
 Keep walls to a minimum of 0.04" for rigid structure.

-Suspended Parts - It is possible to make joints by leaving some space between two interlocking parts; leave at least 0.02" or the printer may connect the two parts.
+- - [ ]Suspended Parts - It is possible to make joints by leaving some space between two interlocking parts; leave at least 0.02" or the printer may connect the two parts.
 If a part is threaded or must fit snugly, it is best to print it separately (when possible).

-Model Interior settings:
+- [ ]Model Interior settings:

-Solid: fills any interior space with 100% plastic.
+- - [ ]Solid: fills any interior space with 100% plastic.
 Strongest and most expensive option.

-Sparse High Density: fills interior space with a grid pattern.
+- - [ ]Sparse High Density: fills interior space with a grid pattern.
 Very strong and cheaper than Solid fill.

-Sparse Low Density: fills interior space with a grid pattern using less plastic than Sparse High Density.
+- - [ ]Sparse Low Density: fills interior space with a grid pattern using less plastic than Sparse High Density.
 Uses the least plastic and is therefore the cheapest.

-Support Fill settings:
+- [ ]Support Fill settings:

-Minimal: uses the least amount of material and is therefore the cheapest option.
+- - [ ]Minimal: uses the least amount of material and is therefore the cheapest option.

-Sparse: uses more material than Minimal.
+- - [ ]Sparse: uses more material than Minimal.
 Only necessary when printing complex overhangs or objects that require a high tolerance.

-Printer Capabilities: